 Your work fatigue interferes with your personal life

-Whether you work to make your day-to-day role more energizing or leave and seek out a new position, it’s important to keep work exhaustion from returning.
-Here are some preventative steps to take:
+Whether you work to make your day-to-day role more energizing or leave and seek out a new position, you should take steps to prevent work exhaustion from returning.
+Some preventative steps to consider include:

 As much as possible, schedule your day to meet your needs.
 For example, if you’re most productive in the morning, schedule your most pressing tasks accordingly.
 Consider taking a walk during your lunch break, workout before you go to work, or ask for “no meeting Mondays” to help improve your mindset and productivity.